 General provisions

 Live Stream Video is considered to be an alternative to on-site witnessing after the CTF has been assessed and accepted for specified tests.
 The assessment of these tests shall be documented.
-The accepted clauses shall be listed within the assessment report OD-2048-F2/F3.
+The accepted clauses shall be listed within the assessment report OD-2048-F2/F3 or OD-2048-F2-2/F3-2.

 Witnessing of tests via Live Stream Video is permitted for specific tests within a test program, however, not as part of a CTF assessment.